Saatvik-Aggarwal/multiuser_vnc/README.md

 ## Disclaimers

 * This configuration isn't the most secure.
 When a user logs in, they are temporarily assigned a VNC port to use.
 Anyone (knowing the password) can connect to that same port.
-Since this configuration uses SSSD for authentication, I believe that this issue is negated but can't yet prove it.

 ## Steps